-The highlight of the day will be a bus tour in the City of Riga to visit three brownfield sites:
+The highlight of the day was a bus tour in the City of Riga to visit three brownfield sites:

 1.Skanste neighborhood.
 Without a doubt, the Skanste neighborhood is becoming the most modern part of the Riga center.
 Next to the Historic Center and so-called "Quiet Center" of the city, contemporary, high quality construction is taking place here, attracting residents and businesses and fostering the competitiveness of Riga both at the regional and European levels.
 More information about Skanste http://www.skanste.lv/en